klequis/klequis.io/site/content/blog/installing-mongodb-on-ubuntu/index.md

 >
 > If you built and are using the virtual machine from [Building a Ubuntu Desktop Virtual Machine with VirtualBox](https://klequis.io/ubuntu-vm-virtualbox/) and have not changed the default network settings, you are well protected.

+> [MongoDB University](https://university.mongodb.com/) is free and a great way to learn MongoDB!

 ## Definitions

 Here definitions for terms used in this section.